The Horses of Hilltop Farm

 Lord Leatherdale – Negro – Fruhling

 When a bloodline combination is as proven as the Lord Leatherdale-Negro nick, we knew it was one we had to try here on the farm and the resulting colt, Louisville, is fulfilling all of our expectations!
-At his Hanoverian inspection he was called back for the top group of colts and then he went on to win the Colts of 2017 class with an 81.1% and was also crowned Devon Foal Champion.
-This is a particularly exciting young colt that we are looking to develop for both breeding and sport.
+As a foal he won the Colts of 2017 class with an 81.1% and was also crowned Devon Foal Champion.
+He has continued to mature impressively and was licensed by ISR/Oldenburg NA as a 2 1/2 year old.
+2020 will be a big year for Louisville as he is started undersaddle and is available for breeding.
+A top horse for the future!

 Verb.
 Prem.
 Nabou (aka Donna Classica)